-Nico Macdonald is chief executive of the Research & Development Society and co-author of BIG POTATOES: The London Manifesto for Innovation.
+Nico Macdonald is the former chief executive of the Research & Development Society and co-author of BIG POTATOES: The London Manifesto for Innovation.
 Since the late 80s he has been working in R&D and innovation in media and design for clients including Euromoney Publications, the Guardian newspaper, Haymarket Publishing, Barry Diller’s IAC/InterActiveCorp, The Sunday Times (News UK), Creation Records, the British Film Institute, the Royal Academy, the Design Council, and the Crafts Council, as well as many of the UK’s leading communication design studios.

 He has written extensively on for publications including the Guardian newspaper, the RSA Journal, World Link (the magazine of the World Economic Forum), Eye magazine, DCM (the UK Design Council magazine), Blueprint and Creative Review in the UK, and BusinessWeek.com, PRINT, the AIGA Journal and I.D. magazine in the US.
 He is author of 'What is Web Design?'
 (RotoVision, 2003).
 He is a Fellow of the Royal Society of Arts.